 They were friends for 14 years and married for 27.
 Over the course of their friendship and marriage, Judith became the most important female essayist in America and John became the founder of American Universalism.

-Five years before that meeting with John Murray, 18-year-old Judith Sargent married John Stevens.
-He was a Gloucester sea captain and merchant.
+Five years before that meeting with John Murray, 18-year-old Judith Sargent married John Stevens, a Gloucester sea captain and merchant.
 She did not love him, but she respected him and tried her best to do her duty by him.

-They lived in the largest and most elegant house in Gloucester, but she was lonely as he was often away at sea.
+They lived in the largest and most elegant house in Gloucester, but she felt lonely as he often went away to sea.

 She was philosophical about her first marriage as she was about many things: “Self approbation ensures peace, while discord at home is pregnant with most corroding sorrows,” she wrote.